KNChowdhury/TestCaseWriting-/README.md

 # TestCaseWriting

 This repository contains the test cases for the **Book Valley** project.
 The test cases are developed to ensure the quality and functionality of the application.
-The test execution was done by Istimam Hossen Akib.
+The test execution was done by Kawsar Newaz Chowdhury.

 ## Test Summary